-1. Affordable Housing Financing Application (AHFA)

-When is this due?
-Proposal Application X Final Application Х ------------------- ------------------------ ------------------- ---

-Applicants must submit a completed AHFA, OHFA's proforma, designed specifically for the 4% LIHTC with Ohio LIHTC program, which will be posted with other application materials on the 4% LIHTC with Ohio LIHTC website.
+Affordable Housing Financing Application (AHFA) When is this due?
+Proposal Application X Final Application X Applicants must submit a completed AHFA, OHFA's proforma, designed specifically for the 4% LIHTC with Ohio LIHTC program, which will be posted with other application materials on the 4% LIHTC with Ohio LIHTC website.
 Please note, OHFA will not accept applications that use the incorrect AHFA (e.g., the 9% LIHTC AHFA, 4% LIHTC Only AHFA, or previous 4% LIHTC with Ohio LIHTC AHFAs).
 Include a PDF of the executed Program Certification.
-Submit this the AHFA in Excel format.
+Submit the AHFA in Excel format.
 2. Appraisal When is this due?
-Proposal Application Final Application X Applications must include an as-is appraisal for all development site(s) (including a land appraisal for new construction for which acquisition basis is not being claimed) which complies with all Appraisal Requirements in the LIHTC Rental Underwriting Guidelines.
+Proposal Application Final Application X Applications must include an as-is appraisal for all development site(s) (including a land appraisal for new construction for which acquisition basis is not being claimed) which complies with all Appraisal Requirements in the LIHTC Rental Underwriting Guidelines .
 3. Architectural Plans and Design & Construction Features Form (DCFF) When is this due?
-Proposal Application Final Application X Applications must include architectural plans for all development site(s) in accordance with the OHFA Design & Architectural Standards and a completed Design & Construction Features Form, including the Construction Certification.
+Proposal Application Final Application X Applications must include architectural plans for all development site(s) in accordance with the OHFA Design &amp; Architectural Standards and a completed Design & Construction Features Form, including the Construction Certification.
 Architectural plans must be submitted both in 11" x 17" hard copy and electronically.
 4. Articles of Incorporation (Non-Profit Developers Only) When is this due?
-Proposal Application 🔀 Final Application 🗙

-Applications submitted by non-profit developers and/or co-developers must include the organizational articles of incorporation evidencing 501(c)(3) or 501(c)(4) status.
+Proposal Application Final Application X Applications submitted by non-profit developers and/or co-developers must include the organizational articles of incorporation evidencing 501(c)(3) or 501(c)(4) status.

-5. Authorization to Release Tax Information When is this due?
-Proposal Application Final Application X Final Applications must include a completed Authorization to Release Tax Information Form for the parent company of each member of the ownership entity.
-If the title of the Authorized signer is other than President, Vice-President, Director, Executive Director or CEO, the form must be accompanied a letter from the ownership entities legal staff indicating that the title of the authorized signor is the highest official and authorized to sign on behalf of the entity.
-6. Board Resolution (Non-Profit Owners Only) When is this due?
-Proposal Application Final Application X Applications submitted with a non-profit in the ownership must include a board resolution authorizing an application for the Ohio LIHTC, HDL, and/or OHTF resources, if applicable.
+5. Authorization to Release Tax Information v .
+Authorization to i toiouso I UA IIII OI III UUOI

+Final Applications must include a completed Authorization to Release Tax Information Form for the parent company of each member of the ownership entity.
+If the title of the Authorized signer is other than President, Vice-President, Director, Executive Director or CEO, the form must be accompanied by a letter from the ownership entities legal staff indicating that the title of the authorized signor is the highest official and authorized to sign on behalf of the entity.

+6. Board Resolution (Non-Profit Owners Only)

+Applications submitted with a non-profit in the ownership must include a board resolution authorizing an application for the Ohio LIHTC, HDL, and/or OHTF resources, if applicable.
 The resolution must be dated and executed within 60 days of the Final Application deadline as outlined in the Program Calendar, specify the amount of the request, and identify the individuals authorized to execute legal documents on behalf of the nonprofit.

-7. Competitive Support Documentation When is this due?
-Proposal Application X Final Application For any competitive scoring criterion which requires additional documentation, the application must include a separate folder titled multiple pdf file, "Competitive Support Documents", which includes sup documentation in PDF format.
-Each competitive scoring criterion that requires supporting documentation must have separate PDF file in this folder.
+7. Competitive Support Documentation

+For any competitive scoring criterion which requires additional documentation, the application must include multiple pdf file, which includes such documentation in PDF format.
+Each competitive scoring criterion that requires supporting documentation must have a separate PDF file.
 Applicants wishing to be considered for the Community Impact Strategic Initiative must include supporting documents in this folder to be considered.
-Example of filenames: 7.
-Refugee Resettlement.pdf 7.
-Community Impact Strategic Initiative.pdf 8.
-Conditional Financial Commitments When is this due?
-Proposal Application X Final Application X In addition to the requirements in the most recently approved underwriting guidelines, conditional financial commitments must be evidenced by a letter from the funding entity stating the following: loan or grant amount. loan term and amortization schedule/term (and/or payment requirements). interest rate
+Example of filenames:

+- 7. Senior Amenities.pdf - 7.
+Strategic Initiative.pdf

+8. Conditional Financial Commitments

+In addition to the requirements in the most recently approved underwriting guidelines, conditional financial commitments must be evidenced by a letter from the funding entity stating the following:

+- loan or grant amount.

+- loan term and amortization schedule/term (and/or payment requirements).

+- interest rate

-- fees associated with the loan or grant. reserve requirements; and lien position of the loan. •
+- fees associated with the loan or grant.

-- •

-- •
+- reserve requirements; and

+- lien position of the loan.